Unuamen, Nigeria: Events in Unuame Relating to Queen Idia and The Fierce Battle Between Esigie (1504-1550) and Arhuanran

 Upon Oba Ozolua’s death in the early 1504, a succession crisis erupted.
 Ozolua’s two sons fought for the throne.
 Esigie, backed by his mother Idia, was based in Benin City; Arhuaran ruled from Udo (reviving Udo’s ambitions).
 Arhuaran’s faction in Udo challenged Esigie, sparking another internal conflict.

 Unuamen again emerged as a decisive theatre of history.
 An aging Okao Ogiemwanre and his people rallied behind Oba Esigie (1504-1550), standing in opposition to Arhuaran’s rebellion from Udo.
 According to Egharevba (1968: 26) and WAJA (1976: 144), at the start of the sixteenth century, Oba Esigie, with the help of his mother Queen Idia, gathered the Benin army at Unuame on the River Osse/Ovia and from there launched an attack which finally destroyed the might of Udo and his giant half-brother Arhuaran.
 Similarly, Darling (1984) maintained that Queen Idia provided the crucial help Oba Esigie needed in Unuamen to cross the Ovia river, conquer Udo and win succession to the throne.
 As also noted by The Nigerian Field Society (1975: 160), Aruanran strongly rebelled, so Esigie mustered the Benin army at Unuame on the east bank of the river Osse.
 There, some say, the two half-brothers Esigie and Aruanran met each other in conference for the last time.
 Unable to reach a compromise, the Benin army behind Esigie surged down to the embarkation point and invaded across the Ovia/Osse river to defeat Udo, their tens of thousands of feet wearing down a great, wide gully to the waterside.

 The cooking pots of the great army behind Esigie created a midden heap of ashes and broken pots some fifty yards wide and a few hundred yards long.
 Archaeologist Darling (1984) noted the unusual presence of many pottery sherds on Unuame's shores, verifying a large, temporary occupation from the early sixteenth century that supported oral history.

-Before this battle, Queen Idia herself visited Unuamen to make a solemn vow at the Ovia shrine: if her son Esigie triumphed over Arhuaran, he would honour the shrine with the Ada and Eben and personally take part in the Ovia festival.
-Ogiemwanre, who was fulfilling the duties of the Ovia priest alongside his role as Okao, officiated these sacred rites.
+Before this battle, Queen Idia went to Unuamen to make a solemn vow at the Ovia shrine: if her son Esigie triumphed over Arhuaran, he would honour the shrine and take part in the Ovia festival.
+Okao Ogiemwanre, who was fulfilling the duties of the Ovia priest alongside his role as Okao, officiated these sacred rites.
 Some oral traditions even suggest that Queen Idia’s connection to Unuamen was personal — that Ogiemwanre may have been Esigie’s maternal grandfather.
 Others believe she came purely on the advice of diviners.
 Pers.
 Comm.)